jenwei/data-science-work/challenges/c02-michelson-assignment.md

   - Interestingly enough, the poor images bin (1) has the lowest `MeanVelocityVacuum`, and accounting for the vacuum actually makes the data *further* from the true velocity
       - Wonder if we should’ve subtracted instead of added 92 km/s?
+More broadly, I wonder if this correction was too simple/if there are other corrections that should’ve been addressed

 ***Temperature***